laurascotch/bw-control-energy-saving/README.md

 The execution of the BFS-ST allows for the first definition of the interfaces’ status: they are now either in `disabled` or `idle` state.
 The status of an `idle` interface may change to `working` or `saturated` during the execution of the D.T.
 The difference between `working` and `saturated` is that a saturated port is a port that is working above a certain threshold of traffic volume.

-Such threshold is defined as $\text{SENSITIVITY} \cdot \text{port\_speed}$ where *SENSITIVITY* is a percentage decided a priori of the amount of traffic exchanged in a time unit at 1Mbps.
+Such threshold is defined as $\text{SENSITIVITY} \cdot \text{port-speed}$ where *SENSITIVITY* is a percentage decided a priori of the amount of traffic exchanged in a time unit at 1Mbps.
 E.g. if the digital twin time unit lasts 1 second and it is decided that if the link is half full , it needs more bitrate, the sensitivity will be 62500 B (50% of 1Mbps in 1s).

 The status of the port, updated at each time unit based on the traffic monitoring, together with the amount of time a port has been in that status, determine if its bit rate must be changed.